openmainframeproject/tac/process/lifecycle.md

 ### Expectations

-Incubation Stage projects should provide a quarterly report to the TAC outlining its progress on completing the requirements for the Active Stage.
+Incubation Stage projects should provide a quarterly report to the TAC outlining its progress on completing the requirements for the Graduated Stage.

-Every 12 months, each Incubation Stage project will be reviewed by the TAC to assess its progress towards graduating to the Active Stage.
-If the project has not met the requirements for graduating to the Active Stage, the TAC may renew the project at the Incubation Stage for another 12 months with a majority vote of the TAC.
+Every 12 months, each Incubation Stage project will be reviewed by the TAC to assess its progress towards graduating to the Graduated Stage.
+If the project has not met the requirements for graduating to the Graduated Stage, the TAC may renew the project at the Incubation Stage for another 12 months with a majority vote of the TAC.

-It is expected that Incubation Stage projects graduate to the Active Stage within 2 years from moving to the Incubation Stage.
+It is expected that Incubation Stage projects graduate to the Graduated Stage within 2 years from moving to the Incubation Stage.
 In the case of an Incubation Stage project that is not renewed with Open Mainframe Project, the trademark and any assets will be returned to the project maintainers or an organization they designate.

-## Active Stage
+## Graduated Stage

-Active Stage projects are considered mature projects that generally are ready for production use.
+Graduated Stage projects are considered mature projects that generally are ready for production use.
 Projects at this stage are focused on growing an ecosystem of users and are often being leveraged in vendor products or being used by end-users.

 ### Requirements

-To be accepted at the Active Stage, a project must have completed the Incubation Stage requirements plus the following requirements:
+To be accepted at the Graduated Stage, a project must have completed the Incubation Stage requirements plus the following requirements:

 *   Have committers from at least two organizations.
 *   Have achieved and maintained an [OpenSSF Best Practices Badge](https://bestpractices.coreinfrastructure.org/) at the ['Gold' level](https://bestpractices.coreinfrastructure.org/en/criteria/2).